TheMEMOLab/cazycarve/README.md

   - [ ] Ove: Link known substrates to state of the art genome scale metabolic models applying gap-filling etc.
   - [ ] Both: Integrate these two things together to estimate the growth potential of the identified cazyme-substrate links.

+If the prototype is successful, we'll publish the pipeline as a CLI tool on bioconda for everyone to enjoy.

 ## Tool development roadmap
   - [ ] Test on many datasets
   - [ ] Benchmark